 - Battery: Up to 5 days

 The Fitbit Inspire is one of two devices that replaces the Zip, Flex and Alta tracker ranges.
-It is the new entry level fitness tracker from Fitbit and it offers basic activity monitoring, including steps and calories burned, along with basic sleep tracking.
+It is the entry level fitness tracker from Fitbit and it offers basic activity monitoring, including steps and calories burned, along with basic sleep tracking.

 There's a display for smartphone notifications and an on-screen dashboard, showing similar metrics to what you would find in the Fitbit app.
-The Inspire is also offers waterproofing up to 50-metres but not swim tracking, and it doesn't have elevation heart rate monitoring either.
+The Inspire also offers waterproofing up to 50-metres but not swim tracking, and it doesn't have elevation or heart rate monitoring either.

 The Inspire is slim, slender and smaller than the Charge 3.
 It also offers interchangeable straps, allowing for a different look, as well as the ability to clip it to clothing with a specific accessory, and it is claimed to have a five-day battery life.
 As with all Fitbit devices, the Inspire connects to the Fitbit app via Bluetooth, offering a range of more detailed stats and data.